Installing from Source

 1cd docker/development/testnet2docker-compose up -d postgres #postgres is the name of the PostgreSQL container

 docker-compose up -d postgres will start PostgresSQL container and expose it to our core via standard PostgreSQL port 5432.

 If you don’t want to install and run docker on your local computer you can still install PostgreSQL database natively on your running operating system.
 For *.deb based Linux systems the commands are the following:

-sudo apt-get install postgresql postgresql-contrib -y sudo -i -u postgres psql -c "CREATE USER ark WITH PASSWORD 'password' CREATEDB;" sudo -i -u postgres psql -c "CREATE DATABASE ark_testnet WITH OWNER ark;" sudo -i -u postgres psql -c "CREATE DATABASE ark_devnet WITH OWNER ark;"
+1sudo apt-get install postgresql postgresql-contrib -y2sudo -i -u postgres psql -c "CREATE USER ark WITH PASSWORD 'password' CREATEDB;"3sudo -i -u postgres psql -c "CREATE DATABASE ark_testnet WITH OWNER ark;"4sudo -i -u postgres psql -c "CREATE DATABASE ark_devnet WITH OWNER ark;"